mavillez/Oblivion/docs/source/software.rst

     The NCO toolkit manipulates and analyzes data stored in netCDF-accessible formats, including DAP, HDF4, and HDF5.

+  NLopt: NLopt/2.7.0
+    NLopt is a free/open-source library for nonlinear optimization, providing a common interface for a number of different free optimization routines available online as well as original implementations of various other algorithms.

   NSPR: NSPR/4.32
     Netscape Portable Runtime (NSPR) provides a platform-neutral API for system level and libc-like functions.

   NSS: NSS/3.69
     Network Security Services (NSS) is a set of libraries designed to support cross-platform development of security-enabled client and server applications.

+  NWChem: NWChem/7.0.2
+    NWChem aims to provide its users with computational chemistry tools that are scalable both in their ability to treat large scientific computational chemistry problems efficiently, and in their use of available parallel computing resources from high-performance parallel supercomputers to conventional workstation clusters.
+NWChem software can handle: biomolecules, nanostructures, and solid-state; from quantum to classical, and all combinations; Gaussian basis functions or plane-waves; scaling from one to thousands of processors; properties and relativity.

   Ninja: Ninja/1.10.2
     Ninja is a small build system with a focus on speed.